ejwillemse/BAN313/chapter6.md

 #5.
-Calculate and view the proportion of stock-outs over the five days and assign your answer to `pStockOut`.
+Calculate and view the proportion of stock-outs over the 10 days and assign your answer to `pStockOut`.